retrohub-org/docs/user_guide/scraping/index.rst

 Scraping
 ========

-A scraper is a tool to automatically fill up game's metadata and media.
+A scraper is a tool that can automatically fetch a game's metadata and download associated media.
 RetroHub supports the following scrapers:

 - `ScreenScraper <https://www.screenscraper.fr/>`_